DemianWright/io_scene_blb/README.md

    - Transparency
    - Additive and subtractive colors
 - [x] Flat and smooth shading
-- [ ] DTS collision is intentionally not a part of this add-on as it an entirely different file format.
-   - See Nick Smith's [io_scene_dts](https://github.com/portify/io_scene_dts) for a Blender DTS importer/exporter.

-### Additional Features ###
 - [x] Save and load export settings
 - [x] Export multiple bricks from the same file
 - [x] Vertices are all relative to the defined or calculated brick bounds
-   - Object centers (orange dot) are irrelevant: calculations are performed using raw vertex world coordinates
+   - Object centers (orange dot) are irrelevant: calculations are performed using vertex world coordinates
    - Object locations relative to the origin of the world are irrelevant: the calculated center of the brick bounds acts as the new world origin
    - Object locations relative to the Blender grid are irrelevant: the brick bounds define the brick grid origin (however it is highly recommended to align the brick bounds object with the Blender grid for ease of use)
    - This allows you to easily create multiple bricks in the same file in any location in the 3D space and the bricks still export correctly as expected
    - Arbitrary brick grid rotation, however, is not supported
 - [x] Selective object export: selection, visible layers, entire scene
-- [x] Change brick rotation during export: does not affect objects in viewport
+- [x] Change brick rotation during export: does not affect objects in the .BLEND file
-- [x] Change brick scale during export: does not affect objects in viewport
+- [x] Change brick scale during export: does not affect objects in the .BLEND file
-- [x] Apply modifiers (e.g. edge split) during export: does not affect objects in viewport
+- [x] Apply modifiers (e.g. edge split) during export: does not affect objects in the .BLEND file
-- [x] Terse file writing: excludes optional lines from the BLB file
+- [x] Terse file writing: exclude optional lines from the BLB file
 - [x] Pretty .BLB files: extraneous zeros are not written at the end of floating point values and if possible, they are written as integers
-- [x] Logging with descriptive error and warning messages to help you correct problems with the model
+- [x] Logging with descriptive error and warning messages to help you correct problems with the brick
-- [x] Changeable floating point accuracy
+- [x] Customizable floating point accuracy
+- [ ] DTS collision is intentionally not a part of this add-on as it an entirely different file format.
+   - See Nick Smith's [io_scene_dts](https://github.com/portify/io_scene_dts) for a Blender DTS importer/exporter.

 ### Planned Features ###
 These features may or may not be implemented at some unspecified time in the future.